 - Explain how the CRM will help them.
 Your employees already know that the CRM will benefit the company as a whole, but it's important to remind them that the CRM will help them, too.
 After all, a CRM can keep you more organized, prevent leads from slipping through the cracks, and improve your recall with clients.
 For more ideas, check out this list to help explain how a CRM will improve the user's life and job performance.

 - Make your team a part of the CRM selection process.
 Once you’ve narrowed down your CRM to your top few choices, get your office involved in picking the final product.
 If there are a few folks who will really be using the CRM, make sure they like the product and find it easy to use before committing them to software they aren’t crazy about.
-If you're still searching for a CRM, check out our Ebook on finding the perfect CRM for your company!
-We outline every step of the way, including the CRM selection process.

 - Cultivate buy-in with a practice CRM account.
 Tom took it slow when setting up and onboarding his team with the CRM; first, he had a user set up a practice account, learn the ins and outs of the system, and become the office’s resident CRM expert.
 Only then did Tom open up a real CRM account and start onboarding his users one by one.
 Having a CRM evangelist can help with onboarding your team and convincing everyone that using the CRM will create real results.